 Why buy from auction?

-Over the last ten years car auctions have become much more popular with private buyers as organisations such as the National Association of Motor Auctions have sought to raise the profile of the sector.
+Over recent years vehicle auctions have become much more popular with private buyers as organisations such as the National Association of Motor Auctions have sought to raise the profile of the sector.
 There’s no better way to save money on the price of a car and it’s great fun and surprisingly simple to take part.
 Auctions offer a large selection of vehicles to suit everyone’s budget.
-Often these are well maintained ex-company cars complete with full service history and warranties.
+Often these are well maintained ex-company cars complete with full service history.
 And for the convenience of the buyer, most auction companies segregate different vehicles into specific types of auction sale.

 It can also be safer than buying privately where the legal redress is minimal.
-Vehicles at auction are checked with HPI Ltd or Experian’s Car Data Check subsequent to sale to seek to ensure that good title is being passed and that there are no outstanding financial agreements against them.
-Auctions are increasingly modern and well equipped, with undercover viewing, restaurants and other facilities.
+Vehicles at auction are checked with HPI or Experian’s Car Data Check prior to sale to ensure that good title is being passed.
+Auctions are increasingly modern and well equipped, with undercover viewing and restaurants.

 How to choose an auction?

-When choosing an auction to buy a car, it makes sense to choose one that is a member of the National Association of Motor Auctions, a division of the Retail Motor Industry Federation (RMIF); it represents a, broad mix of membership from the smaller family businesses to the larger national companies.
+When choosing an auction to buy a vehicle, it makes sense to choose one that is a member of the National Association of Motor Auctions, a division of the Retail Motor Industry Federation.
+It represents a broad range of members, from smaller businesses to the larger national companies.

-The Association has its own Code of Practice and Customer Charter, and only accepts into membership financially viable companies which can provide evidence of sound and accepted trading practice.
+The Association has its own Code of Practice with a Customer Charter and only accepts into membership financially viable companies which can provide evidence of sound trading practices.

-Its members are dedicated to providing a high standard of service to their customers whether corporate, trade, or the motoring public, and to providing a safe and professional alternative for customers wishing to buy or sell vehicles.
+Members are dedicated to providing a high standard of service to their customers whether corporate, trade, or public, which gives a professional alternative for buying or selling vehicles.